joaoluga/data-engineering-projects/project-5/README.md

-# Project 4 - ETL with Apache Airflow and EMR
+# Project 5 - ETL with Serverless Services (AWS)

 ## 1. Context
-The main challenge is ingest data from a CSV and API using Apache Airflow and EMR to create a star-schema and display 3 graphs in a dashboard.
+The main challenge is ingest data from a CSV and API using only Serverless Services from AWS.

 ## 2. Project

 Our solution includes the usage of five main technologies:
 * **ECS**: As the platform to run our containers
-* **EMR**: As the platform to run our ETL codes.
+* **Glue**: As the platform to run our ETL codes.
 * **Spark**: as the main language to process the data
 * **Metabase**: as the data visualization tool
+* **Athena**: as the query engine to retrieve data from s3 and deliver to Metabase to build the dashboards
 * **Apache Airflow**: as the scheduling and orchestration tool

 ![alt text](architecture_diagram/source_images/architecture_resized.png "Architecture")